2.2 Administration and governance of youth volunteering

 NOV focuses on the voluntary work sector as such.
 The member organizations determine NOV’s future policies, and they are invited to make maximum use of the networking role of NOV.

-As a knowledge center for volunteers, Vrijwilligers Aan Zet offers a range of options to enable volunteers to function optimally in organizations.
+Volunteers on the Move (Vrijwilligers Aan Zet) is a knowledge center for volunteers.
+Volunteers on the Move offers a range of options to enable volunteers to function optimally in organizations.
 They work on:

-- Collecting and disseminating knowledge about working with volunteers;
+- Collecting and disseminating knowledge about working with volunteers

-- Cooperating and connecting;
+- Cooperating and connecting

-- Offering training and tools;
+- Offering training and tools

-- Motivating organizations to work with volunteers.
+- Motivating organizations to work with volunteers